saisyam/web-automation-testing/README.md

 2. [simple_flask_test.py](https://github.com/saisyam/web-automation-testing/blob/master/simple_flask_test.py) - Demonstrates the testing of a flask application using Splinter flask client.

 3. [getproxies.py](https://github.com/saisyam/web-automation-testing/blob/master/getproxies.py) - Get HTTP/HTTPS proxies to be used with Splinter for testing.
 These proxies are provided by [https://www.proxy-list.download/](https://www.proxy-list.download/) API.
+You can get randomized proxies and even filter proxies by port number.

 4. [proxy_chrome.py](https://github.com/saisyam/web-automation-testing/blob/master/proxy_chrome.py) - Demonstrates how to use proxies in chrome browser.